Convenience Store Woman: Plot

-Keiko meets Shiraha, a man who cannot hold a steady job and lives on the fringes of society since he doesn't conform to "normal" expectations.
-While they have no affection for each other, Shiraha eventually moves in with Keiko.
+Keiko notices Shiraha hanging around the store one night and takes him to a nearby restaurant, where she proposes a marriage of convenience to him.
+While they have no affection for each other, Shiraha agrees to move in with Keiko.
 They decide that by pretending to be a couple, they can avoid problems with families and a society that expects them to have romantic relationships, children, and stable jobs.

+Keiko's sister, friends, and coworkers are ecstatic when they hear that Keiko is now living with a man.
+She continues to look after Shiraha, cooking for him and providing him with a place to sleep in the bathtub while he hides from the outside world to avoid society's expectations.

+When Keiko's sister comes to visit, Keiko accidentally reveals what she is up to by telling her that Shiraha is staying in the bathroom.
+Her sister is upset at first, but she is reassured when Shiraha covers for Keiko, lying that the "couple" had recently had a fight.
+The next day, Keiko is surprised by a visit from Shiraha's sister-in-law, who tells him that he should get a job or get married.

-As part of the plan, Keiko eventually quits her job in the konbini, though she immediately feels that her life has lost purpose.
-She stays home doing nothing, and only at Shiraha's insistence applies for steady jobs.
+Keiko eventually quits her job in the konbini as part of the plan to appear "normal", though she immediately feels that her life has lost purpose.
+She stays home doing nothing, and only at Shiraha's insistence does she apply for jobs.
+During a phone conversation with Shiraha's sister-in-law, Keiko asks her whether the "couple" should have children but receives a harshly negative reaction.

-On the way to the first job interview, Keiko and Shiraha stop at a konbini.
-She sees that the store is not as regulated and immediately begins rearranging the merchandise and assisting the staff.
+Shiraha accompanies Keiko on the way to her first job interview at a temp agency.
+They stop at a konbini, and Keiko sees that the store is poorly organised, immediately beginning to rearrange the merchandise and assist the staff.
 When Shiraha confronts her, she explains that her purpose in life is to be a konbini employee, even though she knows that it would be easier and more convenient for her to live the semblance of a "normal" life with him.
-She then walks away from an enraged Shiraha, cancels the interview, and resolves to find herself a new konbini.
+She then walks away from an enraged Shiraha, planning to cancel the interview and resolving to find herself a new konbini to work at.